-Any reflections, suggestions, or questions about this collection would be very welcome, especially since I’m still in the phase of refining and revising both the draft’s writing and illustrations.
-My thanks and best wishes to those of you who joined the workshop on August 2nd and to those of you who are considering these materials for possible sharing with your students.
+Any reflections, suggestions, or questions about this collection would be very welcome, especially since I’m in the last phases of refining and revising both the draft’s writing and illustrations.
+My thanks and best wishes to those of you who joined the workshops on August 2, 2019 and October 8, 2020, as well as to those of you who are considering these materials for possible sharing with your students.